Not All Popular People Are Jerks (And Not All Unpopular People Are Nice And Accepting)

 This quick article isn't going to have a life-changing impact on your social life.
 At most it will tweak your thinking about a small topic and make you look at some other people in a more balanced, realistic way.
 It's one of a few to argue that you don't have to love or take part in certain aspects of the social world, but it can hurt you if you hold simplistic, bitter beliefs about them.

 A common idea in society is that quote-unquote popular people, especially ones in high school, are shallow, status-obsessed, and mean-spirited.
-A related belief is that so-called less popular people know what it's like to be misunderstood and picked on, and are all pleasant, accepting, and down to earth.
+A related belief is that so-called less popular people know what it's like to be misunderstood and picked on, and are all nice, accepting, and down to earth.
 If someone isn't that popular themselves it's easy to see why these messages may appeal to them.

 The truth isn't as tidy.
 Sure, some popular people that fit the stereotype of the douchey, catty, exclusionary bully.
 Sometimes they even gather in one nasty clique.
-But plenty of popular types are friendly, good-natured, and open to getting to know many types of people.
-Just because they happen to have some traits or skills that give them status in a certain environment doesn't automatically mean they have awful personalities.
+But plenty of popular types are friendly, good-natured, and open to getting to know many kinds of people.
+Just because they happen to have some traits or skills that give them status in a certain setting doesn't automatically mean they have awful personalities.
 Some popular people get where they are, and hold onto their position, through Machiavellian scheming.
-Some are awful people, but get a free ride because they're hot or good at some sport that half the town is obsessed with.
+Some are terrible people, but get a free ride because they're hot or good at some sport half the town is obsessed with.
 But others are looked up to because they're genuinely likable.

 A popular person isn't necessarily a jerk just because they don't want to be friends with you